sourmash-bio/sourmash/doc/command-line.md

 (LCA databases also directly permit taxonomic searches using `sourmash lca` functions.)

-Since all of these databases contain signatures any command that takes more than one signature will also automatically load all of the signatures in the database.
+Commands that take multiple signatures or collections of signatures will also work with databases.

 One limitation of indexed databases is that both SBT and LCA database can only contain one "type" of signature (one ksize/one moltype at one